RehabMan/OS-X-USB-Inject-All/README.md

     {
         Name(_HID, "UIA00000")

-        // override EH01 configuration to have only one port Name(RMCF, Package()
+        // override XHC configuration to have only one port Name(RMCF, Package()
         {
             "8086_8xxx", Package()